xxsimoxx/stats-for-update-manager/readme.txt

 It also add the number of active installations in the plugin details.
 (See Filters section to tweak)

-## GDPR and disclaimer
+## GDPR & Disclaimer

 This plugin is intended to be used by *developers*.

 This plugin stores data about plugin updates in a table.
-You can see/change how much time this data is kept in the first lines of the plugin.
+You can see/change how much time this data is kept in the first lines of the plugin (defaults to 4 weeks).
 By default (for now to change this you have to change the plugin code!) all the data is removed at plugin uninstall.

 The table structure contains: